k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 3. LUI Data Export to File

-   - Exports LUI data from Fabric to a SQLite file via a file-type interface.
+   - Exports LUI data from Fabric to an SQLite file through a file-type interface.

    - Useful for portability, testing, and reproducibility across environments.